drshahizan/data-analytics/materials/case-study1.md

 - They finalized what specific information would be gathered, and how best to present the data visually.
 The analysts brainstormed possible project- and data-related issues and how to avoid them.

 ## Process
 The group sent the survey out.
 Great analysts know how to respect both their data and the people who provide it.
 Since employees provided the data, it was important to make sure all employees gave their consent to participate.
-The data analysts also made sure employees understood how their data would be collected, stored, managed, and protected.
+The data analysts also made sure employees understood how their data would be **collected, stored, managed, and protected**.
 Collecting and using data ethically is one of the responsibilities of data analysts.
 In order to maintain confidentiality and protect and store the data effectively, these were the steps they took:

-They restricted access to the data to a limited number of analysts.
+- They restricted access to the data to a limited number of analysts.

-They cleaned the data to make sure it was complete, correct, and relevant.
+- They cleaned the data to make sure it was complete, correct, and relevant.
 Certain data was aggregated and summarized without revealing individual responses.

-They uploaded raw data to an internal data warehouse for an additional layer of security.
+- They uploaded raw data to an internal data warehouse for an additional layer of security.

 ## Analyze
 Then, the analysts did what they do best: analyze!
-From the completed surveys, the data analysts discovered that an employee’s experience with certain processes was a key indicator of overall job satisfaction.
+From the completed surveys, the data analysts **discovered** that an employee’s experience with certain processes was a key indicator of overall job satisfaction.
 These were their findings:

-Employees who experienced a long and complicated hiring process were most likely to leave the company.
+- Employees who experienced a long and complicated hiring process were most likely to leave the company.

-Employees who experienced an efficient and transparent evaluation and feedback process were most likely to remain with the company.
+- Employees who experienced an efficient and transparent evaluation and feedback process were most likely to remain with the company.

-The group knew it was important to document exactly what they found in the analysis, no matter what the results.
+The group knew it was important to **document** exactly what they found in the analysis, no matter what the results.
 To do otherwise would diminish trust in the survey process and reduce their ability to collect truthful data from employees in the future.

 ## Share
-Just as they made sure the data was carefully protected, the analysts were also careful sharing the report.
+Just as they made sure the data was carefully protected, the analysts were also careful **sharing the report**.
 This is how they shared their findings:

 - They shared the report with managers who met or exceeded the minimum number of direct reports with submitted responses to the survey.